Legends Only League Review: Tyson vs Jones Exhibition Fight and Event Highlights

-I’ve seen many people say that this event was geared towards old heads who wanted to relieve a bit of the nostalgia of old.
+I’ve seen many people say that this event was geared towards longtime fans looking to relive some nostalgia.
 I’m not entirely sure if I agree with that or not, I just wanted to see a fight.

 So let’s hash this thing out, both the good and the bad.